The Authors Guild Guide to Self-Publishing

-MOST COMMONLY USED E-PUBLISHING SERVICES
+MOST COMMONLY USED SELF-PUBLISHING SERVICES

 The following services, distributors, and retailers are among the most important and most discussed among self-published authors.
 While there are hundreds of potential services or companies you might use to self-publish, only a handful are essential to nearly every type of author.